 Managing this system is simple.
 Label envelopes for each expense, like groceries, entertainment, and clothing.
 Decide how much money you have to spend on each category and put those amounts of cash in the envelopes.
 When you go to buy groceries, new clothes, or some other expense, you only use the money from that specific envelope for that time period.
 For example, if you budget $75 for grocery shopping each week, that’s all you have.

 Budget calculators are a great way to get important math done quickly and easily.
 For example, if you’re not sure how much money you have to spend after monthly expenses and adding to your savings, a calculator can help you.
 Here are a few helpful calculators to use as you create your budget:

-Focus on the Big Things
+Focus on the big things

-For expenses like shopping, give yourself a spending cap for each week or month and use your budgeting app or the envelope method to make sure you stick with it.
+Another option if you want to start simple is to focus on your big spending categories.
+When creating your budget, instead of focusing on complicated calculations, make a list of major expenses and how much money you’ll need for each one.
+For things like shopping, give yourself a spending cap for each week or month and use your budgeting app or the envelope method to make sure you stick with it.

 Don’t let math keep you from making smart money decisions.
 Use these ideas to learn how to make a budget plan that will keep you on track with your finances throughout the year.

 We can all use a little help

 The fact that you’re trying to make budgeting a priority shows a lot of promise for taking control and improving your finances.
 And luckily, learning how to deal with the rest–debt, money management, and planning for your future–doesn’t need to be hard.
 At Freedom Debt Relief, we’ve developed a simple to follow guide to help you find the tools you need to move to a better financial future.
 Get started by downloading our free guide right now.